Solar PV Grid Tied Training System

 Power Quality and Waveform Analysis in Grid-Tied Solar PV Systems

-• Perform current waveform analysis under both linear and non-linear load conditions.
+• Perform current waveform analysis under linear and non-linear load conditions.

-• Study voltage distortion and harmonic effects due to transmission line inductance at the Point of Common Coupling (PCC).
+• Study voltage distortion and harmonic effects caused by transmission line inductance at PCC.

 Power Factor Optimization and Grid Synchronization Techniques

-• Implement capacitor banks to improve power factor and evaluate their impact on power quality.
+• Implement capacitor banks to improve power factor and evaluate power quality improvements.

-• Understand the grid synchronization process for solar PV inverters, ensuring phase, voltage, and frequency matching.
+• Understand inverter grid synchronization in a solar PV system, including voltage, frequency, and phase alignment.

 Power Flow Management, Net Metering, and Anti-Islanding Protection

-• Evaluate active, reactive, and apparent power flow between the PV system and virtual/actual grid.
+• Analyze active, reactive, and apparent power flow between PV source and grid.

-• Demonstrate the anti-islanding protection mechanism in the event of sudden grid failure, using the virtual grid feature for safe and repeatable experimentation.
+• Demonstrate anti-islanding protection using the virtual grid for repeatable testing.

 Technical Description

-• The inverter continuously executes Maximum Power Point Tracking (MPPT) to extract maximum available power from the PV source matching precise voltage, frequency, and phase synchronization to the utility grid.
+• The inverter continuously performs Maximum Power Point Tracking (MPPT) to extract maximum available energy from the PV source under varying irradiance conditions.

-• A variable capacitor and variable inductor load bank at PCC enables experiments related with transmission line inductance and power factor correction.
+• A variable capacitor bank and variable inductor load bank at the PCC enable experiments related to power factor correction and transmission line inductance effects.

-• When solar generation is insufficient, the connected load automatically draws deficit power from the grid, demonstrating bidirectional power flow.
+• When solar generation is insufficient, the connected load automatically draws the required deficit power from the grid, illustrating grid import operation.

-• Integrated energy meters measure imported and exported energy, enabling net-metering and performance analysis.
+• Integrated energy meters continuously measure imported and exported energy, supporting detailed net-metering and performance analysis.

-• The system continuously monitors grid parameters such as voltage, frequency, power factor, and harmonics.
+• The system continuously monitors critical grid parameters including voltage, frequency, power factor, and harmonic distortion.

-• Anti-islanding protection disconnects the inverter during grid outages or abnormal grid conditions to ensure safety.
+• Anti-islanding protection automatically disconnects the inverter during grid outages or abnormal grid conditions to ensure operational safety.

-• Open and accessible terminals allow students to manually configure experiments, analyse inverter behaviour, and study grid interaction under varying operating conditions.
+• Open and accessible terminals allow learners to manually configure experiments, analyze inverter behavior, and study grid interaction under different operating scenarios within the solar PV system.

 Ecosense